Let the Welsh wonders take your breath away on this tour through national parks, castles, and coastal towns.

 Your first stop of the day is Conwy.
-This little towns deserves to win awards for most picture-perfect harbour town.
+This little town deserves to win awards for most picture-perfect harbour town.
 There’s a castle perched by the sea, the ‘world’s smallest house’, and lots of little restaurants boasting the best fish and chips.

 After you’ve soaked up the sea air, you travel to the Llanberis Slate Museum.
 It’s a little less cute here, but the history of the second largest slate mine on the planet will stay in your memory for a long time.